elastic/rally/docs/adding_tracks.rst

     }

-The numbers below the ``documents`` property are needed to verify integrity and provide progress reports.
+The numbers under the ``documents`` property are needed to verify integrity and provide progress reports.
 Determine the correct document count with ``wc -l documents.json`` and the size in bytes with ``stat -f "%z" documents.json``.

 .. note::